mrw/ExpressionEngine2-Sublime-Text-Bundle/README.md

 Automatic Installation (OSX Only)
 ------------
 Run the following command in Terminal to install the ExpressionEngine bundle.
+Use of Terminal commands are at your own risk and should only be attempted by those who know what they are doing.

 ```
 cd /tmp && curl -s https://nodeload.github.com/mrw/ExpressionEngine2-Sublime-Text-Bundle/tarball/master -o expressionengine.tar.gz && tar -xzf expressionengine.tar.gz > /dev/null && mv ./mrw-ExpressionEngine2-Sublime-Text-Bundle* ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/expressionengine && rm -f expressionengine.tar.gz && echo "The ExpressionEngine bundle for Sublime Text 2 is now installed."